xarray-contrib/flox/README.md

     )
 ```

-The implementation with `_tree_reduce` complicates things.
+Using `_tree_reduce` complicates the implementation.
 An
-alternative simpler implementation would be to use the \"tensordot\"
+alternative simpler implementation would be to use the "tensordot"
 [trick](https://github.com/dask/dask/blob/ac1bd05cfd40207d68f6eb8603178d7ac0ded922/dask/array/routines.py#L295-L310).
 But this requires knowledge of "expected group labels" at
 compute-time.